google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 # variant_001.prob  variant_004.prob  variant_007.prob
 ```

-Note that `infolog.json` is not a shader job.
+Note that `infolog.json` is not a shader job;
+it is simply a JSON file containing some metadata about how the
+shader family was generated.

 ## Running the server